hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 fill value.
 Care should be taken to ensure that the string value given will have an exact numeric representation, and special care should be taken for `double` values which can suffer from round-off problems.
-For integers, string fill values must correspond to an integer value that is small enough to fit into an 4 byte signed integer.
+For integers, string fill values must correspond to an integer value that is small enough to fit into a 4 byte signed integer.
 For `double` parameters, the fill string must parse to an exact IEEE 754 double representation.
 One suggestion is to use large negative integers, such as `-1.0E30`.
-The string `NaN` is allowed, in which case `csv` output should contain the string `NaN` for fill values.
+The string `NaN` is allowed, in which the case `csv` output should contain the string `NaN` for fill values.
 For double NaN values, the bit pattern for quiet NaN should be used, as opposed to the signaling NaN, which should not be used (see reference [6]).
 For `string` and `isotime`